Our national training conference, SquadLab, took place in Washington, D.C. November 2-3, 2019.

 - Commit to 1-2 hours of work per week: Ambassadors aren’t just committing to continuing to work with us – they’re making a commitment to their community.
 As a BombSquad ambassador, you agree to continue working on the causes that inspire you and encourage others around you to act on the threat of nuclear war when opportunities arise.

 It’s clear: we cannot trust our political leaders to prevent nuclear war.
-Whether he’s tweeting threats of nuking hurricanes or seeking to grow the destructive power of our nation’s nuclear arsenal, President Trump’s actions have placed our communities and our world in grave danger.
 Join us as an Ambassador in the movement to renew our commitment to a nuclear weapon-free world with justice, peace, and security.